 PM Modi thanks healthcare workers and reaffirms commitment

-The Prime Minister added the government will keep working to build a healthier country and asked citizens and organizations to work together to strengthen healthcare.
-He said health is both a top priority for the country and something we all have to share the responsibility for.
+The Prime Minister also said the government will ‘continue to promise to build a healthier society’ and asked people and organizations to work together to improve healthcare.
+He presented health as both very important for the country as a whole, and something everyone shares in taking care of.

 Government initiatives and healthcare reforms

-Health Minister J P Nadda also expressed thanks, and he said India combines traditional medical knowledge with modern science.
-He explained that healthcare programs are aiming to give more people access to care, make it cheaper, and include everyone.
+Health Minister Nadda also expressed his thanks and said India combines the wisdom of old traditions with modern science.
+He explained that programs are designed to give more people access to care, make it cheaper, and include everyone.

 Local leadership and state-level focus

-State leaders also pledged to continue to work on public health.
-Rekha Gupta, the Chief Minister of Delhi, said good health is essential for a good life and repeated her plans for a healthier, stronger city for all who live there.
+State leaders, too, pledged to continue working on public health.
+Rekha Gupta, the Chief Minister of Delhi, said that being healthy is the base for a good life, and that she’s planning to create a stronger, healthier city for all its people. reiterated plans to build a healthier, stronger city for all residents.

 WHO theme and the global call to ‘Stand with science’

-World Health Day celebrates the day the World Health Organization was founded and each year on April 7th, brings attention to important health issues around the world.
-The 2026 WHO theme, ‘Together for health.
-Stand with science,’ encourages scientific cooperation to protect people, animals, plants and the earth.
+World Health Day is the anniversary of the founding of the World Health Organization and each April 7th focuses attention on health issues around the world.
+The WHO’s theme for 2026, ‘Together for health.
+Stand with science,’ is about encouraging scientific cooperation to protect people, animals, plants and the Earth.

 Priorities to strengthen healthcare systems and the role of citizens

-Making healthcare systems that can bounce back from difficulties needs investment in basic care, preventative care, and enough health workers.
-Governments should prioritize health coverage for everyone, mental health services, and preventative steps like vaccinations to lessen the strain on hospitals in the long run.
+To build health systems that can bounce back from difficulties, we need to invest in basic care, things to prevent illness, and making sure we have enough healthcare workers.
+Governments should make sure everyone has health coverage, look after people’s mental health, and use preventative steps like vaccinations to lessen the strain on hospitals in the long run.

-And citizens are important too; living a balanced life, supporting public health steps and accepting advice based on science can help communities be healthier.
-Appreciating health workers and continuing to change policies are important steps towards a healthcare system that is accessible, affordable and fair.
+And people themselves are important.
+Living a healthy lifestyle, supporting public health efforts and listening to advice based on science all help communities stay well.
+We also need to appreciate healthcare workers and continue to change policies in ways that will lead to a healthcare system that is accessible, affordable and fair.

-World Health Day reminds us that improving health is something we always have to work at.
-If government programs, local leaders and the public all work together and use scientific evidence, reaching the goal of a healthier country will be easier.
+World Health Day is a reminder that getting healthier is something we always have to work at.
+If government programs, leadership at a local level and the public all work together and follow scientific evidence, a healthier country is a goal we can actually reach.